 By Rann Miller | Guest Blogger AC JosepH Media

-Roughly 12 states are working to or have actually band critical race theory from being taught in schools.
+Roughly 12 states are working to or have actually banned critical race theory from being taught in schools.

 Critical Race Theory asserts that historical patterns of racism are ingrained in law and other modern institutions, and that the legacies of slavery, segregation and Jim Crow still create an uneven playing field for Black people and other people of color.